-1. Make budget and project investment decisions that support the goals of neighborhood economic development plans.
-Ensure the annual budget
+Make budget and project investment decisions that support the goals of neighborhood economic development plans.
+Ensure the annual budget development process, development of the six-year capital improvements plan and the annual CDBG action plan support community-led, equity, and economic vitality objectives.

-- Conduct outreach in concert with community partners to small businesses - especially those owned by ethnic minorities and by people with limited English proficiency - to retain and grow existing businesses and increase awareness of small business and startup products and services available from partner agencies. - 3.
+- 2. Conduct outreach in concert with community partners to small businesses especially those owned by ethnic minorities and by people with limited English proficiency to retain and grow existing businesses and increase awareness of small business and start-up products and services available from partner agencies. - 3.
 Establish first source hiring agreements and other types of community benefit agreements with businesses and real estate developers that have been awarded sizable grants or loans from City-administered funds (for example, CDBG).
-Recipients of these loans would commit to working with the local Michigan Works! office or gualified CBOs to hire local residents who have completed skills training.
+Recipients of these loans would commit to working with the local Michigan Works! office or qualified CBOs to hire local residents who have completed skills training.
 Community benefit agreements would stipulate desired outcomes, including hiring of neighborhood residents and employees of color, and the use of local businesses and businesses of color as suppliers.